A burgeoning Arnie rises to the challenge with a film that transcends cult status among action movie fans

 John Matrix: I lied.

 Part of what makes Commando such an endlessly watchable experience is identifying all the continuity errors and senseless occurrences.
-When Matrix first comes under attack as Bennett and his cronies look to kidnap his daughter, he rushes to his high-security weapons storage unit, only the door is visibly unlocked, and even if it weren’t, it wouldn’t take long to crack the two-digit code.
+When Matrix first comes under attack as Bennett and his cronies look to kidnap his daughter, he rushes to his high-security weapons storage unit, only the door is visibly unlocked, and even if it weren’t it wouldn’t take long to figure out the two-digit code.
 You could casually lean on the keypad and still have a chance of cracking it.
 When Matrix is arrested for bulldozing a weapons store for supplies on a curiously desolate LA street, Cindy uses a rocket launcher to surgically flip the truck, aiding Matrix’ escape without causing harm to anyone.
 The cops even forget to handcuff the psychopathic one-man army running roughshod over the city, which comes in rather handy as time runs out for his daughter.